Venus (Teenage Mutant Ninja Turtles): Further appearances

 After the cancellation of the show, an informal "second season" was formed on the franchise's official website, consisting of letters "written by" each of the turtles (the site has since been removed because of the sale to Viacom).
 A letter dated October 1997 and called "Venus' Venerations" was added to the website, chronicling Venus' adventures alongside the turtles.

 After co-creator Kevin Eastman sold his share of the property to Peter Laird, "Venus' Venerations" was discontinued and Venus' letters were removed from the site.
 The rest of the Turtles' letters, however, remained and no explanation was given for Venus' sudden disappearance.
-It is likely, given Laird's views on Venus, that these were removed as per his request.

 Comics

 In the Image Comics series, writer Gary Carlson received only a few rules on what not to do, one of which being: "No female turtles."
 Venus was, however, parodied in the twelfth issue of the third volume, when an alien named Lurch transformed into a female turtle looking very similar to Venus.
 Some issues were even advertised with the slogan: "No girl turtle guaranteed."